cole-tucker/bibtex-to-csv/README.md

 4. It will ask for a filename.
 Make sure that file is in the same directory as the program, or you know how to handle directories from the command line.

 5. It will ask for a year filter.
-Following the question with "Y YYYY" or "Y YYYY, YYYY" will filter the file to only output records in the respective years.
+Following the question with "Y(yes) YYYY(year)" or "Y(yes) YYYY(year start), YYYY(year end)" will filter the file to only output records in the respective years.
 Any other input will result in the program running for all years. **It must be in the correct format or else the program will not recognize the years.**